As a local to Cambridge, I have filled this Cambridge day trip itinerary with exciting activities and local cafes to make your day special.

 The Museum of Zoology is a medium-sized museum and an hour is enough to see everything.
 There is a lovely shop (located just under the whale skeleton) where you can find interesting books, good quality toys, cards, and ecological homeware.

 The independent cafe, Aromi, is my favourite place to eat in Cambridge.
 It has two cafes, one of them being located on Bene't Street close to the Museum of Zoology.

 Aromi serves a wide range of Mediterranean dishes, including sourdough pizzas, focaccias, arancini, traditional cakes, cannoli, and the best Sicilian gelato.
 It is the perfect place for good homemade food suitable for all ages.

 I recommend you try their signature hot chocolate and pistachio latte, which is simply irresistible!
-My advice is to reserve a table before your visit because Aromi is very popular among the locals.
+My advice is to reserve a table before your visit because Aromi is very popular among the locals, and is one of the best places to grab a pizza in Cambridge.
 However, if you're visiting on a warm day, ask for takeaway and eat while sitting on the fence of King's College.

 The Corpus Clock, or Grasshopper Clock, is the most distinctive modern monument in Cambridge and is included in every Cambridge walking tour.
 It is located on the corner of Corpus Christi college's library near King's Parade.

 The clock was designed in 1959 and plated with pure 24k gold.
 On top of it sits a 'time-eating monster' - a Chronophage (Grasshopper).
 Another extraordinary feature of the Corpus Clock is that it doesn't have clock hands or digital numbers.
 For this reason, it's hard to tell the time from the clock.